acohan/NLP/NLP-AA/ReadMe.md

 ##3.
 How does the total forward/backward probability change?
 The total fw/bw probability also increases substantially.
 From 7.661059866669876e-17 to 0.0023143346408825037.
 The same argument applies here as well.

+##Results:
+All results are included in the results.txt file.